zgornel/StringAnalysis.jl/docs/src/examples.md

 # fd = FileDocument("/some/file") # works the same way ...
 ```

-## Document creation (continued...)
+## Documents and types
-The string type can be explicity enforced:
+The string type can be explicitly enforced:
 ```@repl index
 nd = NGramDocument{String}("this is a ngram document") ngrams(nd)